-The Affordable Housing Review Panel has been appointed to review Alberta’s affordable housing system.
-This review will explore ways we can make affordable housing even more affordable and accessible for people with low income.
-Nearly 500,000 Albertans spend more than 30% of their household income on housing, which is unaffordable according to the standard for affordability.
-This is causing waitlists for affordable housing to get longer each year.
-Currently, more than 110,000 Albertans live in affordable housing, while 19,000 more households are on waitlists.
+The Affordable Housing Review Panel was appointed to review Alberta’s affordable housing system in July 2020.
+This review explored ways to improve affordable housing.
+Nearly 500,000 Albertans spend more than 30% of their before-tax household income on housing, which is unaffordable according to the standard for affordability.
+Waitlists for affordable housing get longer each year.
+In 2020, more than 110,000 Albertans lived in affordable housing, and 19,000 more households were on waitlists.

 Results under review

 Who is listening

 Ministry of Seniors and Housing